zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/explore-run-queries/explore-run-queries.md

     </copy>
     ````

 5. Write new queries to answer the following questions.
+This should give an appreciation of the types of queries that can be written against Oracle NoSQL Database Cloud Service.

   Retrieve the names and phone numbers for passengers that had a bag with any action on any flight leg that occurred at the Sydney Airport(SYD).
   **Hint:** Every record has an actions array at: bagInfo.flightLegs.actions

   Find the number of bags on flight BM715.
   **Hint:** The size of the bagInfo array represents the number of bags a passenger has checked.

+  Find the names of passengers that had their bags initially loaded in Chicago.
+  **Hint:** Chicago Airport(ORD).

   **Note:** The Learn More contains a link to the SQL Reference Guide.
 Lab 3, Task 3 contains an example of the JSON record to look at.